Skip to content

 How can Encryption Consulting Help?

 Encryption Consulting is your trusted partner in achieving quantum-safe security.
-We guide you through every phase, from discovery to migration, with clarity, confidence, and proven expertise.
+We guide you through every phase, from discovery to migration, following the same structure as our 9-phase PQC migration guide, with clarity, confidence, and proven expertise.

 1. Cryptographic Discovery & Inventory: The first step in quantum-readiness is conducting a comprehensive discovery and inventory of an organization’s cryptographic assets.
 Then we begin by mapping your entire cryptographic landscape.
 This includes identifying all systems (on-prem, cloud, hybrid) using cryptographic keys, certificates, algorithms, and dependencies across applications, APIs, networks, and databases.